EdLeckert/py-tmhi/README.md

 get_ap_config()
 ```

 ### Set access point (wireless) settings.

-Gateway will reset and may lose communications for a minute or more.
+Note: Gateway will reset and may lose communications for a minute or more.
 ```python
 set_ap_config(new_ap_config)
 ```